56kcloud/Training/Docker/kickstart/chapters/alpine.md

    Ubuntu 16.04.3 LTS \n \l
    ```

-   Notice that our host VM is Ubuntu, yet we were able to run an Ubuntu container.
+   Notice that our host VM is Ubuntu, yet we can run an Ubuntu container.
 As previously mentioned, the distribution of Linux in the container does not need to match the distribution of Linux running on the Docker host.

-Interactive containers are useful when you are putting together your own image.
-You can run a container and verify all the steps you need to deploy your app, and capture them in a Dockerfile.
+Interactive containers are helpful when you are putting together your image.
+You can run a container, verify all the steps you need to deploy your app and capture them in a Dockerfile.

 > **Note:** You _can_ [commit](https://docs.docker.com/engine/reference/commandline/commit/) a container to make an image from it - but you should avoid that wherever possible.
 It's much better to use a repeatable [Dockerfile](https://docs.docker.com/engine/reference/builder/) to build your image.
 You'll see that shortly.